RealFascinated/sharex-php-uploader/README.md

 1. Open ShareX and go to Destinations > Custom Uploader Settings.
 2. Click on Import > From URL and enter `https://git.fascinated.cc/Fascinated/sharex-php-uploader/raw/branch/master/sharex.sxcu`.
 3. Edit the URL to your website's URL.
+4. Edit the secret to the secret you set in either the enviornment variable or in the script
-4. Click on Test after you've edited the URL and it should return a URL.
+5. Click on Test after you've edited the URL and it should return a URL.
 If it doesn't, check your settings or contact me.

 ## Need Help?